Retire in New Zealand

 There are several visas to retire in New Zealand

-Immigration New Zealand allows for two dedicated visa options to retire in New Zealand, whether intend to come temporarily or permanently, and whether or not you have children who reside in country.
+Immigration New Zealand allows for several options to retire in New Zealand, whether you intend to come temporarily or permanently, and whether or not you have children who reside in country.

 The Parent Resident Visa

-After being ‘paused’ for almost 3 years, the parent category reopened in Feb 2020.
+The 'parent category' reopened in Feb 2020 after being paused for almost three years.
 New Zealand residents are able to sponsor their parent(s) to come over and become residents themselves.
 This category is capped at 1,000 applicants/year and the key requirements are guaranteed minimum income from the New Zealand child(ren) sponsors.

 The Parent Retirement Resident Visa

-To retire in New Zealand, the first choice would be the New Zealand Parent Retirement visa.
-This option allows you to live, work and study in New Zealand permanently, but you need a New Zealand citizen or resident adult child willing to sponsor you.
+This option allows you to live, work and study in New Zealand permanently, and you also need a New Zealand citizen or resident adult child willing to sponsor you.
 To be eligible, you will need a yearly income of NZ$60,000, NZ$1 million to invest over 4 years, and another NZ$500,000 to live on.
 You may then apply for permanent residence after 4 years.
 You may include your partner in this application.